- Areas of Study

 Current Peer Mentors

-Mary is a Biology and Psychology double major with a minor in Chemistry.
-Mary has taken a wide variety of courses across the college and participates in our Pre-Med program as well.
-She will be working with our undeclared student group and with the College in recruitment efforts.
+Meghan is a Communication Sciences and Disorders major with minors in Psychology and Special Education.
+She will be working with our undeclared student groups as well as with the College in recruitment efforts.